orbs-network/orbs-spec/behaviors/services/consensus-builder.md

 * Check state merkle root hash equal local state merkle root hash (before executing the block).
 Get the state hash by calling `StateStroage.GetStateHash`

 * If one of the Results Block checks fails, return INVALID status, else return VALID.

-&nbsp;
-## `CommitBlock` (method) <!-- tal can finish -->

-> Commits the transactions and resutls block to the block storage.

-* No checks since we trust algo not to pass invalid committed blocks.
-* If this block height is newer than the last we know, use this to be the new synchronization point.
-* Update the last commited transactions block height. (this is the synchronization point)
-* Commit the block to the block storage by calling `BlockStorage.AddBlock`.